The Biohacking Blueprint: How TereZa & Anthony Lolli Transformed Their Bodies & Lives

 They're all capable.
 All the kids do it.

 The second night, it's going to take 20 minutes.
+And the third night, five minutes, and then they're never going to cry again.

-and nobody's coming to their rescue correct so the cortisol level is up the you know the the abandonment level is up.
+So the cortisol level is up, the you know, the abandonment level is up.

-And so that's something else we did to really develop their empathy towards the world, towards just kindness and empathy and maturity and emotional IQ.
+And so that's something else we did to like really develop their empathy towards the world, towards just kindness and empathy and maturity and emotional IQ.

 I think that was one of the most instrumental things we did.
 Wow.